smartgeber Logo

 Dystopian Characteristics: What Defines a Dystopia?

-This article delves into the defining characteristics of dystopian settings, exploring what elements make a place feel dystopian to you.
+This article explores the defining characteristics of dystopian settings, examining the elements that contribute to creating unsettling and oppressive worlds.

 What makes a place a dystopia?